isomerpages/moe-ganengsengsch/index.md

             Secondary 4 and 5.
           link_text: READ MORE
           link_url: https://www.ganengsengsch.moe.edu.sg/school-information/exam-matters/
-        - title: Letter to parents (Term 3 2024)
+        - title: Letter to parents
           date: 24 June 2024
-          announcement: Please see attached for term 3 letter to parents which will provide key information on programmes and activities planned for this term.
+          announcement: Please see attached for term 3 2024 letter to parents which will provide key information on programmes and activities planned for this term.
           link_text: READ MORE